bhauman/figwheel-main/docs/docs/installation.md

 see a REPL with a `cljs.user=>` prompt waiting to evaluate ClojureScript code.

-You can quit the REPL with `Control-C Control-D`.
+You can quit the REPL by entering `:cljs/quit` or with `Control-D`.

 ### Dependencies with CLI Tools